Danish Board for Health Apps

 Application process

-This section explains what happens after you have applied for a Board-recommendation.
+This section explains what happens after you have applied for a recommendation from the Danish Board for Health Apps.

-- Once you have completed your application using the application form, you will receive an email confirmation from the secretariat shortly after.
+- After submitting your application through the application form, you will receive an email confirmation from the secretariat.

 The secretariat then reviews your application, ensuring that all questions have been answered adequately and that the required documents have been uploaded.
 It is also verified that the CE marking has been correctly applied and that the application complies with it.